W-code81/pair-review-system/README.md

 # Pair Review System Demo

 ## Project Overview
-This is a simple Pair Review System implemented as a website.
-Each participant submits their assignment and reviews the partner's work via GitHub Pull Requests.
-The final website displays both assignments.
+This project demonstrates a simple Pair Review System using GitHub branches and Pull Requests.
+Two contributors collaborate on a single website by submitting and reviewing each other’s work before merging changes into the main branch.

 ## Participants & Roles
-- **Oluwadamilola (Dev):** Sets up repo, HTML/CSS, manages branches, merges Pull Requests
+- **Oluwadamilola (Developer):** Project setup, HTML/CSS structure, branch management, and Pull Request reviews
-- **Partner (Non-dev):** Writes assignment content, tests website, reviews PRs
+- **Partner (Content Contributor):** Writes assigned content, updates designated sections, and participates in Pull Request reviews

 ## Workflow
-1. Each participant creates a branch (e.g., `branch-yourname`, `branch-partnername`)
+1. Each contributor creates a separate branch (e.g., `branch-oluwadamilola`, `branch-partner`)
-2. Add assignment content in `index.html` under the proper section
+2. Contributors add or update content in their assigned section of `index.html`
-3. Open Pull Request to merge changes into `main`
+3. A Pull Request is opened to merge changes into the `main` branch
-4. Partner reviews PR using GitHub comments
+4. The other contributor reviews the Pull Request and provides feedback using GitHub comments
-5. Author makes changes if necessary and merges PR
+5. Revisions are made if necessary, and the Pull Request is merged
-6. Final website shows both assignments
+6. The final website reflects the reviewed contributions from both participants

-## Instructions
+## Usage Instructions
+- Clone or fork the repository
+- Create a new branch for your contribution
-- Replace the placeholder text in `index.html` with actual assignment content
+- Update only your assigned section in `index.html`
-- Commit and push your branch to GitHub
+- Commit and push changes to GitHub
-- Open PR to `main`
-- Review partner’s PR and provide feedback
+- Open a Pull Request and review your partner’s submission